PolicyEngine/openfisca-us-data/README.md

 # openfisca-us-data

-This package allows users to store and load various US microdata sources for usage in `openfisca-us`, with different configurations (e.g. imputations between surveys).
+This package provides utilities for storing and retrieving various US microdata sources for usage in `openfisca-us`, with different configurations (e.g. imputations between surveys).
+All data is stored and loaded in HDF5 format.

 ## Installation